 If you contract for all of this through a beverage service, ask them to switch to bulk items on your next order.
 If your coffee and tea is provided in single-serve packaging, don’t forget to explore opportunities for providing them in bulk, too.

 If you’ve already made the switch to bulk items, there are other opportunities for you to reduce waste.
 Start by replacing single-use coffee stirrers with reusable spoons.
 Even if your office doesn’t have a dishwasher, cleaning a cupful of dirty spoons each day doesn’t take much time, and thrift stores are a great source for affordable utensils and other kitchen supplies.

 If you are fortunate enough to have a dishwasher at work (either a machine or willing coworkers), you can take a big step forward by replacing all paper plates, cups, bowls, and plastic utensils with durable dishware.
 Get started by asking employees to donate unwanted plates, mugs, glasses, and bowls from their personal kitchens to the work kitchen.
 Then fill in the missing pieces at the thrift store.
 Of course, if it’s important to your organization’s image that you buy new matching plates and silverware, you’ll still save resources over the long run.
 However, do try the reuse route first if your organization is willing.

 Don’t forget about paper towels and napkins

 Paper towels are often the biggest source of paper waste in large offices.
 Some workplaces have made a switch to cloth kitchen towels and napkins.
 For this, you’ll need a collection basket or box for the dirty linens and a volunteer strategy to ensure linens are washed and returned as needed.
-Read about a Portland office that made the switch.

 If that seems too much right now, start by encouraging everyone to bring in and use their own cloth napkins.
 Even if only a percentage of employees embrace this approach, it’s a start and gives everyone an opportunity to make a change on their own.